falkr/ttm4175/pages/prep-security-4-2020.md

 # Security Vulnerabilities

 When it comes to security vulnerabilities, the human factor plays a major role, which makes it important to establish a security culture in each organization.
-In addition to the human factor, we have the technical vulnerabilities which also must be taken into account.
+In addition to the human factor, we have the technical vulnerabilities that must be taken into account.

 The above-mentioned issues are the center of this week’s lecture.
 The most common security vulnerabilities such as SQL Injection, and cross-site scripting will be addressed.
 You will also learn about vulnerability tests and penetration tests.